Independent foundations-of-physics research institute

 The QDL Physics Institute welcomes collaboration with researchers, experimental groups, metrology laboratories, calibration and accredited testing organizations, and institutions interested in dimensional structure, measurement integrity, executable validation infrastructure, physical-persistence tests, or falsifiable tests of the Quantized Dimensional Ledger framework.

-The program also welcomes philanthropic or institutional support that enables continued development of open, DOI-backed research records, executable validation tools, source-anchored SMEFT audit artifacts, toroidal QDC substrate research, completion-theorem gate closure, and experimental benchmark studies.
+The program also welcomes philanthropic or institutional support that enables continued development of open, DOI-backed research records, executable validation tools, source-anchored SMEFT audit artifacts, flagship-monograph dissemination, toroidal QDC substrate research, completion-theorem gate closure, and experimental benchmark studies.

 For collaboration inquiries or discussion of potential support, please contact james.bourassa@qdlphysics.org.